Digitalized-Energy-Systems/opfgym/docs/source/custom_envs.rst

 Advanced concepts
 -----------------

-In some cases, it is required to implement advanced features, which requires to overwrite some methods of the base class.
+In some cases, it is required to implement advanced features, which require to overwrite some methods of the base class.

 To set dynamic constraints that change with the state of the power network,